angelochristian29/3D-Unity-Practice/README.md

-# NCE_Game
+# Practice 3D Unity Basics
+* Get a 3D player in-game
- Quiz game for the new covenant exam
+* Develop movement for the character
+* Add basic level for them to move around in